Kauzok/AmpV2/README.md

   - Desc: Charge up a lightning-infused dash and charge forward, dealing 150-300% damage to enemies you hit and exploding for 800-1400% damage on end.
 - Fulmination
   - Consider adjusting chain effect
+- Reminding Tempest
+  - Summon an overloading worm with 300% health, and ALL of your items.

 ## Item Displays To Do
 - Fix frost relic item display/revise current displays